Here’s a list of things to know about traveling to San Andres, Colombia.

 You can’t arrive by boat

-Many think you can arrive in San Andres by boat, similar to how you can arrive from San Blas Island to Colombia but it simply isn’t possible.
+Many think you can arrive in San Andres by boat, similar to how you can arrive from San Blas Islands to Colombia but it simply isn’t possible.

 The best way to arrive is from Bogota, Medellin, or even Cartagena for the best prices.
 Once you arrive in San Andres, though, you can travel to one of the other islands such as Providencia via boat.